billydavila1010/billydavila1010/README.md

 ## 💼 About Me

 I’m a Software Engineer at [PayPal](https://www.paypal.com), specializing in designing, developing, and testing automation workflows and software products.
-A significant part of my role involves working as a Salesforce Developer, a skill I’ve honed as a proud member of the Salesforce Trailblazer community.
+A significant part of my role involves working as a Salesforce Developer.
-This experience has empowered me to leverage the Salesforce platform to build custom solutions that enhance our business processes and improve customer relationships.

 ## 🌐 Connect with Me